Sleep Apnea (cont.)

 A dental appliance is similar to a mouthpiece and holds the jaw and tongue forward and the palate up, thus preventing closure of the airway.
 This small increase in airway size often is enough to control the apneas.

 Dental appliances are an excellent treatment for mild to moderate obstructive sleep apnea.
-It is reported to be about 75% effective for these groups.
+It is reported to be effective for these groups.
 A dental appliance does not require surgery; it is small, portable, and does not require a machine.
-However, there are some disadvantages to the dental appliance.
+They may be considered for use in combination with other treatment as well, including CPAP and nasal or other upper airway surgery.
+There are some disadvantages to the dental appliance.
 It can cause or worsen temporomandibular joint (TMJ) dysfunction.
 If the jaw is pulled too far forward, it can cause pain in the joint when eating.
-For this reason, it is best to have a dentist or oral surgeon fit and adjust the appliance.
+For this reason, it is best to have a dentist, oral surgeon, or ENT surgeon who specializes in sleep fit and adjust the appliance.
 A dental appliance requires natural teeth to fit properly, it must be worn every night, and the cost is variable, as is insurance coverage.

 Continuous positive airway pressure (CPAP)